-Don’t let the chill in the air deter you from planning ahead to a summer of fun at Morris Arboretum!
+Plan ahead now for a summer of fun at Morris Arboretum!

-We are offering six weeks of summer exploration with a variety of themes to satisfy inquisitive minds 6 to 10 years of age.
+Four weeks are already full of our six weeks of summer exploration with a variety of themes to satisfy inquisitive minds 6 to 10 years of age.
 All camp activities are guided by a staff of experienced and licensed educators from 9:00 to 3:30pm daily.

 Age Range: 6 to 10 years old